Percival Savage: Career as a farmer and agricultural administrator

 In 1947, Savage (together with Bernard Flewell-Smith, the General Manager of the COD) oversaw the establishment of a pineapple cannery at Northgate, Brisbane.
 In 1964 they established the cannery as a separate business (now known as Golden Circle).
 It was split off from the COD by an amendment to the Fruit Marketing Organisation Acts.

-In 1969 he was awarded an MBE, for his services to the fruit and vegetable industry of Queensland.
+In 1969 he was appointed a Member of the Order of the British Empire for his services to the fruit and vegetable industry of Queensland.

 Death

 In late 1975 Savage was diagnosed with cerebral atherosclerosis and dementia.
 He retired to the Pinjarra Nursing home, run by the Department of Veteran's Affairs.
 He died on 26 June 1976.

 Savage's ashes were buried at the root of a bottle tree in his front yard in Kenmore.
 His wife Marjorie commented that she'd had no idea he was so sentimental.
 Her ashes were buried there years later in 1985 when she died.

 Savage was the subject of a museum exhibition in the Brookfield District Museum in 2015, commemorating the centenary of the landing at Gallipoli.